publicsamples/Roland-Jupiter-4/README.md

 **SFZ**

 The SFZ format is supported by a wide variety of synths and samplers as such, specific loading instructions are not provided.
 See here for a [list of compatible instruments.](https://sfzformat.com/software/players/)

+**Falcon**

+1. Move the folder "JP4Audio" into "Roland-Jupiter-4"
+2. Load a patch

 # Support this project